suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 You can use your existing USB‑A to Lightning cables, power adapters, and headphones with this iPhone 12.
 Apple power adapters or headphones are available for purchase separately if you want it.

-### 2. Getting Started:
+### 2. Device Operation: Powering On and Off:

 **Turning the device ON and OFF**

-1. To power off your device, press and hold the volume button and the side button until the power-off slider appears.
+1. To power off your device, press and hold the volume button (on the left-hand side of your iPhone) and the side button (on the right-hand side of your iPhone) uuntil the power-off slider appears.
 <p align="center">
   <img src="https://github.com/suddeer/Sudeshna_Podder_Tech_Writing_Sample/blob/main/iphone12_press_button_restart.png" alt="iPhone Image" height="200" width="250">
 </p>